tlwilliams895/lchs/src/chapters/booleans-and-conditionals/booleans.rst

 .. admonition:: Question

    Which of the following are Boolean expressions?
-Select all that apply.
+Select ALL that apply.

    #. ``3 <= 4``
    #. ``3 + 4``